singnet/dev-portal/docs/ai-developers/etcdsetup.md

 ### Configure CA options

-Update the generated ca-config.json config file with the below content in order to generate three set of certifcates.
+Update the generated ca-config.json config file with the below content in order to generate three set of certificates.

 ```json
 {